microsoft/LightGBM/docs/Parameters.rst

       -  ``mape``, `MAPE loss`_, alias=\ ``mean_absolute_percentage_error``

-      -  ``gamma``, gamma regression with log-link.
+      -  ``gamma``, Gamma regression with log-link.
 It might be useful, e.g., for modeling insurance claims severity, or for any target that might be `gamma-distributed`_

-      -  ``tweedie``, tweedie regression with log-link.
-It might be useful, e.g., for modeling total loss in insurance, or for any target that might be `tweedie-distributed`_.
+      -  ``tweedie``, Tweedie regression with log-link.
+It might be useful, e.g., for modeling total loss in insurance, or for any target that might be `tweedie-distributed`_

    -  ``binary``, binary `log loss`_ classification application